 You’ve probably heard that you should store a gallon of water per day for everyone in your house.
 That gallon of water is supposed to be for washing, cooking, and drinking but no one ever really talks about how much you actually need to drink to stay alive.

-How much water do you need to drink each day to survive?
 Based on research, the bare minimum that a human needs to survive is 1 liter a day, but experts suggest that you should be drinking 64 oz of water every day to maintain proper hydration.
 This amount increases if you live in extreme heat or cold and based on your activity level.

 You should be trying to replace all of the water that you lose on a daily basis at a minimum.